 My love got here first and came to me broken.
 He told me this was it.
 He was going to tell me everything.
 He was certain that once he had, I would be done with him, our marriage would be over, but he finally realized the secrets had to end.
 Then he proceeded to tell me so many things.
 So many terrible, heartbreaking things.
 There had been SO MANY affairs!
 The one I knew about had been the first, but there had been so many since then.
 I was paralyzed.
 How could this be true?
 How could I have not known?
 How could he do this to me?
 Did I mean anything at all to him?
 What in the world was I going to do now?
 Then his parents got here.
 He confessed the same things to them that he had to me, but in much less detail.
 We all sat in stunned silence trying to figure out what to do next.
 My love was shocked to find that I was still there and he was willing to do anything I wanted to keep me there.
 We all agreed, the kids had to be told.
 The rest of the family had to be told.
 I couldn’t keep going through this alone.

 That terrible day was about a month ago.
-(At the time that I wrote this, which was Jan.
-2017) These past few weeks have brought both victories and defeats.
+(At the time that I wrote this.)
+These past few weeks have brought both victories and defeats.
 We have been truly facing off with the monster like never before.
 Sometimes that fight looks like two soft hearts working together with God.
 Other times there is great resistance either in my heart or in his.
 The biggest step has been to shed as much light as we can on the darkness while at the same time breaking down the pride that we believe is at the core of this problem.
 My love has confessed his sin to our children, to both sides of our families, and to our entire church.
 He confessed to his boss, (the CEO of the company where he works) and tried to quit his job because it is such a huge source of temptation for him.
 The CEO surprised us and insisted that before he quits he take two months to work from home and spend as much time as he can working on repairing and rebuilding our relationship.
 He told my love that his family comes first and he needs to do whatever it takes to save it, but if they can still keep him, they want to.
 (What a blessing from God!)
 Next week we will be heading off to a week long “intensive.”
 It is a program that includes extensive counseling with a man who has an entire ministry dedicated to helping couples recover from sexual addiction.
 I am hopeful that it will offer a great deal of help.
-That’s it folks.
-That brings us right up to today.

 Looking to the Future